uhmanoa-transpiler-project/shaka-scheme/README.md

 This is the repository for the Transpiler Project's Scheme interpreter, Shaka Scheme.

+Shaka Scheme hopes to be fully R7RS Small-compliant.

 # Native Technologies

-The primary build environment is the `msys2` emulated POSIX-compatible shell on the Windows 10 platform.
+The primary build environment for the project is the `msys2` emulated POSIX-compatible shell on the Windows 10 platform.
 The project software should thus be buildable in any POSIX-compatible that provides the following pre-requisite technologies/programs:

 # Building - Pre-requisite Programs/Technology